 - Select a technology that conforms to the standards adopted by the Secretary of State by rule.

-Just a note: To become an online notary you must be first commissioned as a trdaitional Arziona notary.
-Click here to start the Arizona notary process as the first step to apply for an online notary comission.
+Just a note: To become an online notary you must be first commissioned as a traditional Arizona notary.
+Click here to learn how to become a remote online notary in Arizona.